leils/populationcycles_port/populationcycles_p5/README.md

 ## TODOS:

+- [ ] Consider swapping positions/size of the graph and cellular automata
 - [ ] Re-implement informational tabs
 - [ ] Fix whatever the heck is going on with the graph shifting
-- [ ] Twiddle with values to represent "ecological disasters" like heat waves, floods, disease?
+- [x] Twiddle with values to represent "ecological disasters" like heat waves, floods, disease?

 ## Mostly generated documentation